openhab/openhab-addons/addons/binding/org.openhab.binding.exec/README.md

 ## Full Example

-Following is a example shown how to read out the temperature of the RPI with all files needed to set up and debug or log the executed command.
+Following is a example shown how to read out the temperature of the RPI with all files needed to set up and debug or log the executet command.
-The folder structure is for an installation with apt-get, for a different installation setup look [here](http://docs.openhab.org/installation/linux.html#file-locations) or search for them in your drive.
+The folder structure is for an installation with apt-get, for a different installation setup look [in the manual](http://docs.openhab.org/installation/linux.html#file-locations) or search for them in your drive.

 First we need to check if the user openhab is able to execute the command we want to execute.
 The first command is executet as the user we are logged in the second as user openhab.
-If you get an error or an massages which indicates the command does not execute properly as user openhab then try to google the needed permissions and set them for the user openhab.
-More details [here](https://community.openhab.org/t/2-openhab2-rpi-system-temperature-chart-with-persistence/35182) and [here](https://community.openhab.org/t/openhab-sudo-exec-binding/34988).
+If the execution as openhab displays the same as the execution with your user, then everything is fine.
+If you get an error or a massage indicating the command does not execute properly you have to search for the needed permission and set it for the user openhab.
+More details can be found in community threads.
+[Following thread](https://community.openhab.org/t/2-openhab2-rpi-system-temperature-chart-with-persistence/35182) explains all elements of this setup in detail and maybe you need to get openhab [execute commands with sudo.](https://community.openhab.org/t/openhab-sudo-exec-binding/34988).
+But mostly you don't.

 ```
 cat /sys/class/thermal/thermal_zone0/temp